Azure/azure-functions-kafka-extension/samples/javascript/README.md

 Select `Remote-Containers: Reopen in Container`.
 It start the DevContainer, wait a couple of minutes, you will find a java development enviornment and a local kafka cluster is already up with Visual Studio Code.

-### Two Smaples
+### Two Samples

-This sample contains three functions. `Kafka Cluster` local means, it uses a kafka cluster that is started with DevContainer.
+In the table below, `Kafka Cluster` local means that the sample users a kafka cluster that is started with the DevContainer.

 | Name | Description | Kafka Cluster| Enabled |
 | ----- | --------------- | -------| ---|